eea/eea.tags/README.txt

 Install
 =======

-- Add eea.tags to your eggs and zcml section in your buildout and re-run buildout.
+- Add eea.tags to your eggs section in your buildout and re-run buildout.
 - Install eea.tags within Site Setup > Add-ons

 Upgrade